 Are Bomber Jackets Hooded?

-Traditionally, bomber jackets were not initially hooded.
-This introduction of a hoodie to bomber jackets arose much later on, when bomber jackets appeared in fabrics such as cotton and nylon.
+Traditionally, bomber jackets were not hooded.
+This introduction of hooded bomber jackets arose much later on, when bomber jackets appeared in fabrics such as cotton and nylon.
 This feature, however, is more of a personal preference which is why many bomber jackets are available with detachable hoodies.

 Not only have we learned that bomber jacket style has a rich history that goes back to fighter pilots, World Wars and sleek military uniforms, but also that bomber jackets are truly timeless.